 Mood and Affect

-- The clinician will observe your emotions expressed both verbally and non-verbally during an interview, referred to as ‘affect.’
+- The clinician will observe your emotions expressed verbally and non-verbally during an interview, referred to as ‘effect.’

 Your thoughts will be assessed in terms of:

 - Process: Are your thought processes coherent and logical?